Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Quantum Hamiltonian Simulation

 \subsection{Evolution Optimisation}

 Given that individual $H_i$ can be exponentiated exactly and efficiently, their sum $H$ can be approximately exponentiated using the discrete Lie-Trotter formula:

 This replacement maintains unitarity of the evolution exactly, but may not preserve other properties such as the energy.
-The accuracy of the approximation is commonly improved by making $\Delta t$ sufficiently small, sometimes accompanied by higher order discretisations \cite{symdiscr}.
-This approach has been used for classical parallel computer simulations of quantum evolution problems \cite{deraedt,richardson}.
+The accuracy of the approximation is commonly improved by making $\Delta t$ sufficiently small, sometimes accompanied by higher order discretisations. \footnote{Time-dependent Hamiltonians are expanded about the mid-point of the interval $\Delta t$ for higher accuracy.} This approach has been used for classical parallel computer simulations of quantum evolution problems \cite{deraedt,richardson}.

 In contrast, the second ingredient of efficient Hamiltonian simulation is to use as large $\Delta t$ as possible.
-When the exponent is proportional to a projection operator, the largest $\Delta t$ is the one that makes the exponential a reflection operator \cite{reflop}.
-In general, use of any fixed constant $\Delta t$ changes the leading scaling behaviour of the error complexity from a power-law dependence on $\epsilon$ to a logarithmic one.
-The extreme strategy of choosing the largest possible $\Delta t$ not only keeps the evolution accurate by reducing the round-off and the truncation errors, but also optimises the scaling proportionality constant \cite{optscalconst}.
-It is not at all obvious how such a result may arise, and so we demonstrate it first in Section III using the database search problem as an explicit example, and then in Section IV for Hamiltonians that are a linear combination of two more general projection operators.
+When the exponent is proportional to a projection operator, the largest $\Delta t$ is the one that makes the exponential a reflection operator. \footnote{On the unitary sphere, the farthest one can move from an initial state along a specified direction is to the diametrically opposite state, and that is the reflection operation.} In general, use of any fixed constant $\Delta t$ changes the leading scaling behaviour of the error complexity from a power-law dependence on $\epsilon$ to a logarithmic one.
+The extreme strategy of choosing the largest possible $\Delta t$ not only keeps the evolution accurate by reducing the round-off and the truncation errors, but also optimises the scaling proportionality constant. \footnote{For example, Grover's algorithm has query complexity $(\pi/4)\sqrt{N}$.
+The leading $\sqrt{N}$ scaling can be achieved using operators with $\Theta(1)$ phase shifts, while optimisation of the scaling coefficient to $\pi/4$ is achieved using reflection operators corresponding to phase shifts equal to $\pi$.} It is not at all obvious how such a result may arise, and so we demonstrate it first in Section 3 using the database search problem as an explicit example, and then in Section 4 for Hamiltonians that are a linear combination of two more general projection operators.

 Our efficient Hamiltonian simulation algorithms, explicitly constructed using the two ingredients just described, have computational complexity

 Here ${\cal C}$ is the computational cost of a single time step, which only weakly depends on $t$ and $\epsilon$.
 It is ${\cal C}$ that characterises how computational complexity of classical implementation is improved in the quantum case, through conversion of independent parallel execution threads into quantum superposition.
 We point out that to keep the discretisation error under control, digital calculations need $b$-bit precision, with $b=\Omega(\log((t/\epsilon)\log(t/\epsilon)))$.
 For $l$-sparse Hamiltonians whose elements can be evaluated efficiently, the computational cost ${\cal C}$ is $O(lNb^3)$ classically and $O(lnb^3)$ quantum mechanically.